European-Unified-ID/EUID-docs/docs/guides/integration-mobile-client-side.md

 In this scenario:

 - The publisher is responsible for normalizing and hashing the phone number.
-- The UID2 mobile SDK encrypts the hashed DII before sending it to the UID2 service.
+- The EUID mobile SDK encrypts the hashed DII before sending it to the EUID service.

 </TabItem>
 </Tabs>

 ## Token Storage and Refresh

 After a call to the applicable method listed in [Format Examples for DII](#format-examples-for-dii) is successful, an identity is generated and stored in local file storage.
-The UID2 mobile SDK refreshes the UID2 token periodically.
+The EUID mobile SDK refreshes the EUID token periodically.

 :::warning
 The format of the file stored in the local file storage, or the filename itself, could change without notice.
 We recommend that you do not read or update the file directly.